The Impeachment Parties Are Coming

 Look, on the one hand, impeachment is very serious and lengthy and probably unlikely right now.
 On the other hand, to quote Childish Gambino’s “This Is America,” “We just want to party.”
 Ever since Nancy Pelosi’s announcement of an impeachment inquiry into Donald Trump on Tuesday, there’s been a certain vibe in the air.
 A tiny feeling that justice is finally, at least somewhat, being served, and a desire to celebrate this — however ephemeral — tiny feeling with copious Champagne.

 The mood can be summarized by BuzzFeed’s headline from Tuesday night: “Hot Girl Summer Is Out, Impeachment Fever Fall Is In.”
 What does impeachment fever look like?
 For starters, the stratospheric spiking of Google search terms like “impeachment party,” “impeachment cocktail,” and “impeachment recipe.” #ImpeachmentParty trending on Twitter.
-People posting that they’re about to buy their Trump pinata and invite friends over for “impeach-mint” cocktails and peach cobbler, or making a pretty peach pie and posting it in all its glory.
+People posting that they’re about to buy their Trump piñata and invite friends over for “im-peach-mint” cocktails and peach cobbler, or making a pretty peach pie and posting it in all its glory.

 Advertisement

-“I’ve been so excited about the prospect of this really happening,” Alysia Abbott, 48, a writer in Cambridge, MA, posted on Facebook Tuesday night, adding that she’s been dreaming of “impeach-mint” cocktails and freshly baked peach pie.
+“I’ve been so excited about the prospect of this really happening,” Alysia Abbott, 48, a writer in Cambridge, MA, posted on Facebook Tuesday night, adding that she’s been dreaming of “im-peach-mint” cocktails and freshly baked peach pie.
 “What are we going to wear to the impeachment party?
 Because there WILL be a party.
 I feel like I’m tempting fate imagining all of this, but it’s too delicious not to contemplate.”

-Even repeating the word “impeachment” — with its soft, whispery core and a sweet Georgia peach in the middle — feels pleasant, although still a little taboo, to Abbott.
+Even repeating the word “impeachment” — with its soft, whispery core and a sweet Georgia-peach middle — feels pleasant, while still a little taboo, to Abbott.
 She says she hasn’t actually planned her party yet, and has been a little hesitant because she doesn’t want to set herself up for more news-induced disappointment.
 But mentally and emotionally, she’s getting closer to it.

 “I just think there’s so much pent-up energy,” Abbott tells Refinery29.
 “So many people have been waiting for some form of justice for what seem to be egregious criminal acts by the president.
 And I had a nice bottle of Champagne ready for after the Mueller report came out, but that report was such a disappointment that I never opened it.”

 Abbott says her friends responded positively to her Facebook post and that some even popped Champagne last night.
-She envisions her party as glamorous, but a little Gen X- infused rock ‘n’ roll, too.
+She envisions her party as glamorous, but also a little Gen X-infused rock ‘n’ roll.
 Winona Ryder in the last scene of Heathers came up.
 “Rock ‘n’ roll ball gowns, like a gala, but with confetti and balloons.
 Maybe there could be some Joan Jett and Sex Pistols and a riot grrrl soundtrack.
-The ‘impeach-mint’ cocktail could be in a giant punch bowl.
+The ‘im-peach-mint’ cocktail could be in a giant punch bowl.
 We can all go in my backyard if it’s nice out.”

 Advertisement